Ksenniya/quart-client-template/entity/user_requirement.md

 ## Objective

-The user requires the development of an application to efficiently manage the process of downloading, analyzing, and reporting on London Houses Data.
-The application should include the capability to monitor the entire workflow to ensure reliability and address any issues that arise during the data processing stages.
+The user aims to develop a comprehensive application that facilitates the downloading, analyzing, reporting, and monitoring of London Houses Data.
+The application is intended to streamline these processes to provide actionable insights efficiently.

 ## Key Functionalities

 1. **Data Downloading**:
-   - The application must have the capability to download data specifically related to London Houses.
+   - The application must be capable of downloading data specifically related to London Houses.
+   - The exact source of the data (e.g., an API endpoint, CSV files, or a database) is not specified, allowing for flexibility in implementation.
-   - The source and format of the data to be downloaded should be defined (e.g., API, CSV, database).
+   - The format of the data to be downloaded should be accessible and suitable for further processing.

 2. **Data Analysis**:
-   - Once the data is downloaded, the application should perform data analysis using suitable tools (e.g., pandas).
+   - After downloading the data, the application should utilize data analysis tools, such as pandas, to process the information.
-   - The specifics of the analysis required should be outlined (e.g., metrics to calculate, types of visualizations, data cleaning processes).
+   - The user did not specify the details of the analysis required; therefore, it is essential to clarify what calculations, aggregations, or transformations are necessary for deriving insights from the dataset.

 3. **Report Generation**:
-   - After the data analysis, the application should generate a report summarizing the findings and insights derived from the analysis.
+   - The application must generate a report after the analysis, summarizing the insights derived from the data.
-   - The report format should also be specified (e.g., PDF, CSV, Excel) and should be structured for easy interpretation and sharing.
+   - The specific format of the report (e.g., PDF, CSV, Excel) needs to be defined, along with the required content and structure to ensure it is easily interpretable and suitable for sharing with stakeholders.

 4. **Monitoring**:
-   - The application should incorporate a monitoring mechanism that tracks the status of the data collection job.
+   - A monitoring entity should be integrated into the application to oversee the status of the data collection job.
-   - The monitoring entity should provide alerts or notifications in case of failures or issues during the data processing workflow.
+   - This monitoring function should provide alerts or notifications in case of any failures or issues that arise during the data downloading, analysis, or reporting processes.

 5. **Workflow Orchestration**:
-   - The flow of the application should be orchestrated through a JOB entity that coordinates the entire process from data downloading through analysis to report generation.
-   - This will help ensure that each step in the workflow is executed in the correct order and that dependencies among tasks are respected.
+   - The application should orchestrate the entire flow through a JOB entity, ensuring that the steps are executed in the correct order and that dependencies among tasks are respected.
+   - The orchestration will help maintain a clear workflow from downloading data through analysis and reporting to monitoring.

 ## Additional Considerations

-- **Automation**: The data collection process should be automated and potentially scheduled to run at specific intervals (e.g., once a day).
+- **Automation**: The data collection process should be automated, with the option for scheduling to run periodically (e.g., once a day) at a predetermined time.
-- **Error Handling**: The application must include mechanisms for handling errors during downloading, analysis, and reporting to ensure robustness.
+- **Error Handling**: The application must incorporate robust mechanisms for error handling to manage potential failures during downloading, analysis, report generation, and monitoring.
-- **User Interaction**: The workflow should be user-friendly, allowing users to initiate the process and receive notifications or reports easily.
+- **User Interaction**: The user interface should facilitate easy initiation of the process and provide clear feedback, including notifications upon job completion or failure.
-- **Flexibility**: The design should maintain flexibility to accommodate different data sources and formats in the future.
+- **Flexibility**: The design should allow for adaptability to accommodate various data sources, formats, and analysis requirements in the future.
-- **Performance Monitoring**: The user may require performance metrics to assess how efficiently the workflow processes data.
+- **Performance Monitoring**: The user may require performance metrics to assess the efficiency of the workflow and the time taken for each process step.

 ## Overall Goal

-The overall goal of the application is to streamline the process of downloading, analyzing, and reporting on London Houses Data while ensuring that the workflow is monitored and issues are promptly addressed.
-This will ultimately enhance efficiency and provide actionable insights to support decision-making based on the analyzed data.
+The primary goal of the application is to create a seamless and efficient process for downloading, analyzing, and reporting on London Houses Data while implementing a monitoring system to catch any potential issues.
+This will enhance organizational efficiency and deliver actionable insights that can aid stakeholders in making informed decisions based on the analyzed data.